magoosh/react-native-taplytics/README.md

 # react-native-taplytics

+## *Unsupported: we no longer use this.
+You're welcome to adapt this to your own needs, but we can't help with support. \<3s!*

 A native js API for the native taplytics APIs.
 Does it's best to be compatible with the [Taplytics JS API][1], with some added APIs for `performBackgroundFetch` and push notifications